zzossig/gopl/EXERCISES.md

 ## [Exercise 3.3 (P60)](ch03/ex3.03)

-Color each polygon bsed on its height, so that the peaks are colored red (#ff0000) and the valleys blue (#0000ff)
+Color each polygon based on its height, so that the peaks are colored red (#ff0000) and the valleys blue (#0000ff)